Rock Island man arrested after chase in suspected stolen vehicle

 DAVENPORT, Iowa (KWQC)-- Police have made an arrest in a stolen car chase.
-DeAngelo McShane, or Rock Island was rarrested Sunday morning by Davenport police after they say he led them on a chase in a stolen vehicle.
+DeAngelo McShane of Rock Island was arrested Sunday morning by Davenport police after they say he led them on a chase in a stolen vehicle.

 According to an affidavit filed by Davenport police, around 5:45 a.m. on Sunday, Davenport police were called to Kwik Shop on Rockingham Road after employees reported a stolen vehicle in the parking lot.